hirak99/keyshift/README.md

 ## Example configuration

-I asked ChatGPT to read this without any other explanation, and it understood what the configuration below does.
-See if you can too!
+We intend to keep the configuration language simple and intuitive.
+Below is an example.
+See also the examples/ directory.

 ```
 CAPSLOCK + 1 = F1
 CAPSLOCK + 2 = F2

-CAPSLOCK + TAB = CAPSLOCK
+CAPSLOCK + LEFTSHIFT = CAPSLOCK

 // The line below enables the button explicitly, even if it also activates other keys.
 ^RIGHTCTRL = ^RIGHTCTRL